dtonhofer/prolog_notes/swipl_notes/about_glossary/README.md

 - uninstanted term: a term that is an unbound variable
 - partial term: an instantiated or uninstantiated term (basically, "any term" or an "unconstrained term")

+(All these terms have a certain information content, with an unbound variable having content 0.
+How can we express this content in a number that does not depend on context (i.e. the atom "foo" would have a high (Shannon) information content "in context" if it is rare on a channel, but we don't have access to that context)?
+Something like Kolomgorov Complexity (compressibility) sounds like the correct idea; gotta think about that)